-Our office is here to support and advocate for UC Merced-sponsored international students, researchers, professors and other visiting scholars.
-Providing resources of information and assistance with University-sponsored visas and immigration regulations for campus administrators and faculty members, ISSS also is UC Merced's primary liaison with the government agencies that interface with international students and scholars.
+The Office of International Students and Scholars (ISS) within the Office of International Affairs is here to support and advocate for UC Merced-sponsored international students, researchers, professors and other visiting scholars.
+We provide resources of information and assistance with University-sponsored visas and immigration regulations for campus administrators and faculty members, ISS is also UC Merced's primary liaison with the government agencies that interface with international students and scholars.

-ISSS strives to contribute to a successful experience for every international student and scholar at UC Merced, and to promote international education for its valuable contributions to the campus and global communities.
-By assisting with the integration of international students and scholars into the UC Merced community, ISSS is proud to help facilitate the global exchange of knowledge and enhanced cultural understanding.
+ISS strives to contribute to a successful experience for every international student and scholar at UC Merced, and to promote international education for its valuable contributions to the campus and global communities.
+By assisting with the integration of international students and scholars into the UC Merced community, ISS is proud to help facilitate the global exchange of knowledge and enhanced cultural understanding.